theNewDynamic/thenewdynamic.com/content/en/article/hugo-data-2.md

 ### Adding to a slice, or append.

 We use the `append` function.
-It takes two parameters.
-First parameter, is what we add to the slice, second parameter is the slice in question.
+It takes two parameters:
+- First parameter, is what we add to the slice,
+- second parameter is the slice in question.

 ```go-html-template
 {{ $gents = append "Ringo" $gents }}